 Dilip Naik is a Vascular and Endovascular Surgeon who is currently the Clinical Leader of Vascular Surgery at Wellington Hospital.
 He is a graduate of Otago University and did his postgraduate training in general surgery predominantly in Wellington and his advanced training in Vascular Surgery at the Royal Melbourne and Royal Brisbane Hospitals in Australia.
-He has extensive experience in Vascular Surgery and has worked at Wakefield since 1994.
+He has extensive experience in Vascular Surgery and has worked at Wakefield from 1994 until 2011 and Wellington Regional Vascular Centre at Southern Cross since 2011.
 He is an affiliated provider for Vascular Surgery with Southern Cross Healthcare and is experienced in the management of venous disorders, carotid, aortic and peripheral vascular disease.

 Mr Naik is presently developing experience in Endovascular Surgery and endovenous procedures such as ultrasound guided sclerotherapy and endovenous laser treatment.